 You leave Lecce and head to the UNESCO World Heritage Site of Matera.
 This city is so perfectly adapted to the terrain that it blends in with its rocky surroundings on a cliff edge.
 It’s a higgledy-piggledy jumble of sassi, the ancient cave dwellings, houses and churches.
 And it may have been continuously inhabited for 9,000 years.

 Spend your time uncovering the rich history of this place and visit ancient churches with paintings on stone cave walls.
 You can also check out what the 18th-century dwellings were like and stumble upon locations used in Mel Gibson’s Passion of the Christ.
 And before you leave this captivating place, relish some of the local dishes which haven’t changed for centuries.

-You stop in Positano, which looks like a colourful multi-tiered cake dramatically clinging to a sea-cliff.
-Find a restaurant to enjoy your lunch and drink in the magnificent views over the Tyrrhenian Sea.
+Next stop is Positano which looks like a colourful multi-tiered cake clinging to a sea-cliff.
+Find a restaurant to enjoy your lunch and drink in the magnificent views of the Tyrrhenian Sea.
 Then peruse the local boutiques, visit picturesque Santa Maria church, and take amazing photos as you meander through the pastel-coloured streets.
 Alternatively, walk down the steps to the beach for a swim and some sun.

 We don't have any reviews for this tour yet.

-You stay one night in Lesina, two nights in Lecce, and two nights in Castellammare di Stabia.
+You stay one night in Ariano Irpino, two nights in Lecce, and two nights in Salerno.